jgmdev/watchsys/README.md

 **-h | --help:**

    Show the help screen.

 **-d | --start:**

-   Initialize a daemon to monitor connections.
+   Initialize a daemon to monitor system.

 **-s | --stop:**

    Stop the daemon.

 **-t | --status:**

    Show status of daemon and pid if currently running.